ClickHouse/ClickHouse/docs/en/development/build-osx.md

 sidebar_position: 65
 sidebar_label: Build on macOS
 title: How to Build ClickHouse on macOS
-description: How to build ClickHouse on macOS
+description: How to build ClickHouse on macOS for macOS
 ---

 :::info You don't have to build ClickHouse yourself!